We may earn commission from affiliate links →

 Bosnian Coffee Culture Is Huge

 Bosnian coffee is not just a drink.
-Both preparing it and drinking it is a local custom that is meant to be enjoyed slowly and among friends.
+Preparing it and drinking it is a local custom meant to be enjoyed slowly and among friends.
 If you drink too quickly, you are actually ‘punished’ by tasting the grounds.

 Drinking slowly and waiting the appropriate time for everything to mix ensures the perfect cup of Bosnian coffee.

 Mostar is a unique and beautiful city and an absolute must-visit when you are in the area.
-Hopefully, these tips have provided you with a bit of extra information and some tips to make the most of your time.Share
+Hopefully, these tips have provided you with some extra information and tips to make the most of your time.Share